cawka/cs118-spring2017/syllabus.md

 Homework assignment must be done by **each student individually** {: class="bs-callout bs-callout-info" }

+First programming project is individual.
+{: class="bs-callout bs-callout-warning" }

-Programming projects can be done in groups of 1-3 students {: class="bs-callout bs-callout-warning" }
+Two other programming projects should be done in groups of 2-3 students.
+{: class="bs-callout bs-callout-warning" }

 No late homework or project submission.